gideonadcodez/appau/README.md

 You can give the credit to me or the creator himself.
 By the way, we are all stealinig like artists🤭

+Working very hard to make this very accesible and also happen.

 You can help me add more functionality to make it more cooler👌